HaxeFoundation/HaxeManual/md/manual/dictionary.md

 <a name="define-class-t" class="anch"></a>

 ##### `Class<T>`
-This type is compatible with all class types, which means that all classes (not their instances) can be assigned to it.
-At compile-time, `Class<T>` can be considered to be the common base type of all class types.
+This type is compatible with all class types which means that all classes (not their instances) can be assigned to it.
+At compile-time, `Class<T>` is the common base type of all class types.
 However, this relation is not reflected in generated code.

 This type is useful when an API requires a value to be **a** class, but not a specific one.
 This applies to several methods of the [Haxe reflection API](std-reflection.md).

 <a name="define-enum-t" class="anch"></a>

 ##### `Enum<T>`
 This type is compatible with all enum types.
-At compile-time, `Enum<T>` can be considered to be the common base type of all enum types.
+At compile-time, `Enum<T>` can bee seen as the common base type of all enum types.
 However, this relation is not reflected in generated code.

 <a name="define-null-t" class="anch"></a>

 ##### `Null<T>`
-On static targets the types `Null<Int>`, `Null<Float>` and `Null<Bool>` can be used in order to allow `null` as a value.
+On static targets the types `Null<Int>`, `Null<Float>` and `Null<Bool>` can be used to allow `null` as a value.
 On dynamic targets this has no effect. `Null<T>` can also be used with other types in order to document that `null` is an allowed value.

 <a name="define-ast" class="anch"></a>